willnet/prid/README.md

 Prid offers `prid` command.

-`prid` command show pull request id related branch which you are on.
+`prid` command return pull request id on current branch. if related pull request is not found, it return nothing.

 ## Usage